Human trafficking in Chad: Child slavery

-Prosecution
+Prosecution (2010)

 Chad's weak judicial system impeded its progress in undertaking anti-trafficking law enforcement efforts.
 The government failed to prosecute trafficking offenses and convict and punish trafficking offenders during the year.
 Existing laws do not specifically address human trafficking, though forced prostitution and many types of labor exploitation are prohibited.
 Title 5 of the Labor Code prohibits forced and bonded labor, prescribing fines of $100 to $1,000; these penalties, which are considered significant by Chadian standards, fail to prescribe a penalty of imprisonment and are not sufficiently stringent to deter trafficking crimes.
 Penal Code Articles 279 and 280 prohibit the prostitution of children, prescribing punishments of 5 to 10 years' imprisonment and fines up to $2,000 – penalties that are sufficiently stringent, but not commensurate with penalties prescribed for other serious crimes, such as rape.
 Pimping and owning brothels are also prohibited under Penal Code Articles 281 and 282.
 The 1991 Chadian National Army Law prohibits the Army's recruitment of individuals below the age of 18.
 In 2009, the Ministry of Justice, with support from UNICEF, completed drafting revisions to the penal code; several new provisions will prohibit and prescribe punishments for child trafficking and provide protection for victims.
 The revisions are pending approval by the Supreme Court and the secretary general of the government.
 The government did not make anti-trafficking law enforcement statistics available, and there is no evidence to suggest the government prosecuted trafficking offenses during the reporting period.
 It did not provide information on the status of pending cases reported in the previous reporting period.
 In past reporting periods, the government prosecuted a small number of child trafficking cases using laws against kidnapping, the sale of children, and employing children under 14 years of age, though most magistrates lack understanding of how to apply existing laws to trafficking cases.
 During the year, police detained an unknown number of Chadian adults suspected of using forced child labor for herding, as well as intermediaries arranging herding jobs for children, but released all suspects after they paid small fines.
 Some cases were dealt with by traditional forms of justice which varied depending on the religion, ethnicity, and clan affiliation of all parties involved in or affected by the exploitation.
 The government did not prosecute military officials for conscripting child soldiers, though it notified the ANT during the year that future infractions would be punished with the full weight of the law.